 The much-loved orange countertops of this longtime restaurant by Donlands has been serving up whole pizzas since 1964.
 Unlike other spots, all toppings go under the cheese, except for the tomatoes, which rest on top of gooey cheese.
 The result: puffy, chewy deliciousness.

-Run by the same family since 1957, this Etobicoke restaurant has for years been a place for group gatherings itching for classic Italian meals.
-Pizzas are huge and fresh; getting these delivered are highly recommended, but make sure to reheat at home for ideal crispiness.
+Run by the same family since 1957, this Etobicoke restaurant has, for years, been a place for group gatherings itching for classic Italian meals.
+Pizzas are huge and fresh; getting these delivered is highly recommended, but make sure to reheat at home for ideal crispiness.

 They may be better known for their huge calzones, but this Corso Italia restaurant has also been doing delicious handmade pizzas since 1965; with a fun, family-friendly environment, this spot is a classic.

 This family-run spot in Scarborough is takeout only.
 Started by Elias Mihail and now run by his son George, this plaza restaurant is decked out in old-timey kitschy decor and sells enormous slices of greasy pizza.